mattyoung101/omicron/documentation/docs/omicam.md

 In addition, the config file can also be dynamically reloaded by an Omicontrol action, making even relaunching Omicam un-necessary.
 Because of this, we have much more flexibility and faster prototyping abilities when tuning to different venues.

-### Video recording and match replay
+### Video recording
-Omicam can record its vision output to disk as an mp4 file.
+Omicam can record its vision output to disk as an MP4 file.
 When this is enabled in the configuration, a thread is started that writes video frames to an OpenCV `VideoWriter` at the correct framerate to produce a stable 60 fps video.
 These generated videos can be loaded as Omicam input (instead of using a live camera), thus enabling a capture and replay system.

 In this way, games can be recorded for later analysis of Omicam's performance and accuracy, or for entertainment value.

+### Replay system
 **TODO describe in more depth the new replay system**

-### Code optimisation methods
-Here are a sample of some of th techniques we used, both in code and with the Clang compiler, to optimise Omicam's
-performance:

-- Use `-O3` optimisation setting in release builds
-- (NOT DONE YET) Use link time optimisation (LTO) with Clang
-- (NOT DONE YET) Use profile guided optimisation (PGO) with Clang
-- Extensive use of multi-threading, especially with OpenCV, to process multiple objects at once.
-The localisation and vision pipelines are also independent of each other as much as is possible.
-- Enable OpenCV's CPU-specific optimisations for x86 architecture, such as SSE and AVX instructions
-- Downscale the goal threshold image before processing as less accuracy is required
-- In the localiser, we use the last extrapolated position from the mouse sensor as a seed for the initial position of the next search.
-This means instead of starting from a random position, the localiser will complete much quickly as it's already relatively close to the true position.

-**Also cover Linux CPU optimisation and associated thermal issues if relevant**
+**TODO Add section talking about how we achieved high framerates?**

 ### Debugging and diagnostics
 **TODO we may use gcc not clang so talk about that too**

-Low-level compiled languages such as C and C++ can be difficult to debug when memory corruption or undefined behaviour issues manifest.
+Low-level compiled languages such as C and C++ can be difficult to debug when memory corruption or undefined behaviour issues occur.
 In addition, many latent bugs can go undetected in code written in these languages.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
-In addition, we used the LLVM toolchain's debugger lldb (or just gdb) to analyse the application frequently.
+This (usually) works in parallel with gdb.

 To assist in performance evaluation, we used the Linux tool OProfile to determine the slowest method calls in the application.
-Although the Clang compiler may have marginally worse performance than GCC, we chose Clang because it's more modern and has better debugging support (namely, GCC's Adress Sanitizer implementation is broken for us).

 ## Conclusion
 This year, Team Omicron presents a high-performance, custom vision and localisation application called Omicam.
 It is written mainly in C, and runs on a LattePanda Delta 432.
 It is capable of processing vision at orders of magnitude faster than our previous solution, the OpenMV H7.
 We also present a novel approach to robot localisation, based on sensor-fusion and 2D non-linear optimisation.
 This approach is significantly more accurate and robust than previous methods.
-Finally, we introduce support for communication to our visualisation and managemetn application, Omicontrol (covered separately) using Protocol Buffers.
+Finally, we introduce support for communication to our visualisation and management application, Omicontrol (covered separately) using Protocol Buffers.

 ## References